devopsdays/devopsdays-web/content/events/2024-washington-dc/sponsor.md

 +++
 Title = "Sponsor"
 Type = "event"
-Description = "Sponsor devopsdays Washington, D.C.
+Description = "Sponsor DevOpsDays Washington, D.C.
 2024"
 +++

 DevOpsDays is a volunteer-organized conference for DevOps practitioners that depends on your sponsorships.
 We value sponsor/attendee interaction, so we: